Evyal/boids/README.md

 ./teststatistics
 ```

-Or eventually it is possible to run all of them at once
+Or eventually, it is possible to check if the tests are successful all at once using the following command

 ```bash
 ctest